-UCOWR recognizes seven award categories: Warren A. Hall Medal, Early Career Award for Applied Research, Early Career Award for Extension/Outreach/Engagement, Friends of UCOWR, Education and Public Service Award, Ph.D.
+UCOWR recognizes nine award categories: Warren A. Hall Medal, Early Career Award for Applied Research, Early Career Award for Extension/Outreach/Engagement, Mid-Career Award for Applied Research, Mid-Career Award for Extension/Outreach/Engagement, Friends of UCOWR, Education and Public Service Award, Ph.D.
 Dissertation Award, and JCWRE Paper of the Year.
 Recipients are nominated by UCOWR delegates and are recognized during the Awards Banquet at the Annual Conference.
 Awards may not be given if no nominations were submitted or a deserving recipient was not identified.